shmulik-willinger/behavioral_cloning/writeup.md

 In order to use the left and right images I needed to add a correction factor for the center-steering measurment, in order to  create adjusted steering measurements for the side camera images

-Some of the interesting challenges on the tracks including driving in the sharp curves, different texture and different borders of the road, and the second Track is also different from the first one.
+Some of the interesting challenges on the tracks includes driving in the sharp curves, different texture and different borders of the road, and the second Track is also different from the first one.
 In order to train the car to drive on all of them I repeated the collection process on all the tracks and laps.
 Driving in the simulator is pretty difficult in some curves.

-I collected data of center lane driving from 5 laps, and some extra data for 'recovery driving from the sides', with special data recording driving smoothly  around 10 sharp curves.
+I collected data of center lane driving from 5 laps, and some extra data for 'recovery driving from the sides', along with special data recording driving smoothly around 10 sharp curves.

-After the collection process, I had X number of data points images to start with.
+After the collection process, I had 74760 data points images to start with.

-Each image is actually 160 pixels high and 320 pixels wide, with 3 channels -RGB.
+Each image dimensions is 160 X 320 pixels with 3 channels -RGB.

 I stoped collecting data after observing the overfitting when training the model.